 A programme offering specialist and in-depth knowledge of an increasingly important and fast-moving areas of law.

 An interdisciplinary programme examining the interaction of law and politics in the vital area of human rights.

 An interdisciplinary approach to the law and politics of the European Union for those who want a deeper understanding of EU law and wider government trends.

 The Law School also offers graduate programmes specifically designed for non-law graduates:

-A programme for non- lawyers who wish to work in the criminal justice system.
-This is a unique programme based in the UCD Institute of Criminology, the only centre of its kind in Ireland.
+A unique programme for non- lawyers who wish to work in the criminal justice system based in Ireland’s only Institute of Criminology.

 Students with undergraduate qualifications in both law and business disciplines the opportunity for advanced study in both disciplines.

 A Masters programme for those who have not previously studied Law at undergraduate level